Why One Court Stays in Charge

 Except as otherwise provided in section 14-12204, a court that has appointed a guardian or issued a protective order consistent with this chapter has exclusive and continuing jurisdiction over the proceeding until it is terminated by the court or the appointment or order expires by its own terms.

-A.R.S. § 14-12205The word "exclusive" means no other state court can issue a conflicting guardianship or protective order for the same person while this proceeding is active.
-The word "continuing" means the court does not lose jurisdiction just because time passes or the protected person moves.
+A.R.S. § 14-12205"Exclusive" means no other state court can issue a conflicting order for the same person.
+"Continuing" means the court does not lose authority just because time passes or the protected person moves.

 The One Exception

 The statute carves out an exception for special jurisdiction under section 14-12204.
-That means another state can still act in a genuine emergency, such as appointing a temporary guardian for up to ninety days when the protected person is physically present there.
-But the original appointing court retains the permanent case.
+Another state can still act in a genuine emergency.
+For example, it may appoint a temporary guardian for up to ninety days.
+However, the original court keeps the permanent case.